m1rl0k/GoSecretScanv2/README.md

 # GoSecretScanv2

-A next-generation, AI-powered security scanner that detects secrets, API keys, credentials, and security vulnerabilities with industry-leading precision.
-Built to outperform tools like gitleaks with advanced entropy analysis and context-aware detection.
+GoSecretScanv2 is an engineering-focused security scanner that detects secrets, API keys, credentials, and common security misconfigurations using deterministic analysis plus optional LLM-based verification.

 ## Features